prokopchukdim/music-visualizer/README.md

 # music-visualizer

 A web app that can visualize music files.
-Created as a personal learning project.
-Created using Java, Springboot, React.js, p5.js, Docker, Azure, and Netlify.
+Created as a personal learning project using Java, Springboot, React.js, p5.js, Docker, Azure, and Netlify.

 The front-end is hosted on Netlify: https://chic-travesseiro-7b7f19.netlify.app/